finam-ufz/finam-netcdf/docs/source/about/index.rst

 About
 =====

-Here you find further information about licensing, the developers team and the changelog of FINAM.
+Here you find further information about licensing, the developers team and the changelog of FINAM-NetCDF.

 .. toctree::
     :hidden: